Globalshift Limited - copyright © 2009 to 2021; All rights reserved.

 Gas cons (bcm/yr)

-Barbados is a constitutional monarchy modelled on the British system.
-The UK monarch is head of state, represented by the Governor-General.
-Both are advised by the Prime Minister of Barbados, who is head of government and the 30-member House of Assembly.
+Barbados became a republic in Nov 2021 after being a British constitutional monarchy since independence in 1966.
+An elected president (the former governor general) is interim head of state advised by the Prime Minister of Barbados, who is head of government and the 30-member House of Assembly.

 The Energy Division, established in 1978 in the Ministry of Trade, is responsible for oil and gas, alternative energy and conservation.
 It provides geology services to other Government departments and the private sector.